-The UK economy already appears to be in recession, with business activity and household spending falling.
-The short- to medium-term outlook for the UK economy is relatively bleak.
+The UK economy is already experiencing recessionary conditions, with business activity and household spending falling.
+Tighter monetary and fiscal policy, alongside high inflation will bear down on household disposable income.
+The short- to medium term outlook for the UK economy is bleak, with the BoE projecting a protracted recession.